dmhendricks/bootstrap-grid-css/README.md

 ## Usage

-I have already taken the liberty of extracting the grid and responsive utilities mixins, which can be found in `dist/css/bootstrap-grid.css`.
+I have already taken the liberty of extracting the grid and responsive utilities mixins (for those who don't know how or don't want to bother keeping it updated), which can be found in `dist/css/bootstrap-grid.css`.
 Simply download the CSS file and include it in your HTML header.

 Documentation for the [grid framework](http://v4-alpha.getbootstrap.com/layout/grid/) and [responsive utilities](http://v4-alpha.getbootstrap.com/layout/responsive-utilities/) may be found on the [Bootstrap 4 web site](http://v4-alpha.getbootstrap.com/).